polterguy/phosphorusfive/plugins/p5.web/README.md

   onmouseover:"alert ('foo');"
 ```

-The above p5.lambda, will render an HTML element for you which when the mouse hovers over it, creates an "alert" JavaScript message box.
+The above lambda, will render an HTML element for you which when the mouse hovers over it, creates an alert JavaScript message box.
 Any JavaScript
 you can legally put into an "onmouseover" attribute of your HTML elements, you can legally put into the above value of *[onmouseover]*.
 Using this
-logic, you could completely circumvent the "server-side Ajax parts" of Phosphorus Five, if you wish.
-Still get to use all the other nice features
+logic, you could completely circumvent the server-side Ajax parts of Phosphorus Five, and roll your own logic - While still retaining the ability
-of the library, by rolling your own JavaScript handlers, doing whatever you wish for your widgets to do.
+to use all the other nice features of the library.

-### "In-visible" properties and events
+### In-visible properties and events

-Sometimes you have some value or event for that matter, which you want to associate with your widget, but you don't want to render it back to the
+Sometimes you have some value, or event for that matter, which you want to associate with your widget, but you don't want to render it back to the
 client, but instead only access it from your server.
-Or as would be the case for "in-visible events", not render them as your widget's HTML, but
+Or as would be the case for in-visible events, not render them as your widget's HTML, but
 be able to access them through the JavaScript API of P5.

 This is easily done, by simply prepending an underscore (_) in front of your widget's attribute or event.
 This would ensure that this attribute or